SEUZFY/DeT/README.md

 - Use pointers as the members of edge class to improve the efficiency (especially for storage, i.e. won't store the same point twice, store its pointers instead).

-- add collinear check before calculating the circumcircle of a triangle.
+- Add `collinear check` before calculating the circumcircle of a triangle.